Student Organizations & Clubs

 Green Club

-The club promotes environmental conservation action and educates members and the school community about environmental concerns.
-Membership is open to all interested students; a meeting is held once a week.
+The Green Club promotes environmental conservation action and educates members and the school community about environmental concerns.
+Membership is open to all interested students; a meeting is held every two weeks.

 Moderator(s): Tori Williams, Jenn Sadlack